Defining operations for protected actions - PingOne Cloud Platform - PingOne Services - PingOne Authorize - PingOne

 Screen capture showing the expanded Groups list in the Create Operation window.

-10. Optional: Define scope-based access control rules:
+10. Optional: Define a scope-based rule:

 1. Select the Client must be authorized with these scopes check box.